nickilchen/valuecell/README.md

 - **Web UI**: Navigate to [http://localhost:1420](http://localhost:1420) in your browser
 - **Logs**: Monitor application logs at `logs/{timestamp}/*.log` for detailed runtime information of backend services and individual agents

+## Note

+Before running the application, ensure all prerequisites are installed and environment variables are properly configured.
+If it has been a long time since the last update, you can delete the database files in the project (`lancedb/`, `valuecell.db`, `.knowledgebase/`) and start again.

 ## Next Steps

 Once the application is running, you can explore the web interface to interact with ValueCell's features and capabilities.